ww-gitops/wge-dev-template/README.md

 # Template for deploying WGE Cluster

 This repository contains the template for deploying a WGE cluster.
-Copy the contents of this repository into a new repository and follow the instructions below to deploy a WGE cluster.
+Use this repository template to create a new repository and follow the instructions below to deploy a WGE cluster.

 On a MacBook it is designed to use the Docker Kubernetes deployed from Docker Dashboard but can be used with any Kubernetes cluster.
 On Linux it will create a Kind cluster.
-However Kind should still be installed on MacBook to support CAPI creation of local leaf cluster.

 ## Prerequisites